 dash of celtic sea salt

-2. Scoop into a storage bag and cut off a tiny section of the bottom corner.
+2. Scoop into a zippered storage baggie and cut off a tiny section of the bottom corner.

 3. Squeeze the frosting out over the cake and let sit for about 20 min. before cutting.